-In this anime Furukawa managed to portray a character who has the means to save people but feels conflicted to use the power seeing as he refuses to believe the reality presented in front of him.
+In this anime, Furukawa managed to portray a character who has the means to save people but feels conflicted to use the power seeing as he refuses to believe the reality presented in front of him.

-For the rest of the year, Furukawa focused on his role in the still running kids action/comedy anime Digimon Universe as Yuujin Oozora, a supporting role.
+For the rest of the year, Furukawa focused on his role in the still running kids’ action/comedy anime Digimon Universe as Yuujin Oozora, a supporting role.

 Oozora is a teenage boy which is a friend of Haru, the main character.

-Although he makes appearances here and there, one can say that his friendship for Haru is lovely seeing as though even when not present he is worried about him, thus making him want to keep an eye on his friend to make sure everything is fine at all times.
+Although he makes appearances here and there, one can say that his friendship with Haru is lovely seeing as though even when not present he is worried about him, thus making him want to keep an eye on his friend to make sure everything is fine at all times.

 Other than that, Furukawa was cast in the historical/fantasy anime Touken Ranbu: Hanamaru as Ookurikara whose previous owner had been Masamune Date.

-As if the year had not already been great for Furukawa, he had the opportunity to be one of the members of the luxury cast of Trickster as Hisa Ootomo, a fifteen year old teenage boy who is in charge of doing experiments at his school’s scientific experiment club.
+As if the year had not already been great for Furukawa, he had the opportunity to be one of the members of the luxury cast of Trickster as Hisa Ootomo, a fifteen-year-old teenage boy who is in charge of doing experiments at his school’s scientific experiment club.

 Next, Furukawa was cast in the mafia anime 91 Days as Arturo Tronco, a friend of Vanno Vanetti and his driver despite him being a teenager.
 This young character is like many others in the anime, a victim of a terrible fate.